LibCrowds/project-playbills/README.md

 names associated with a title).
 When a JSON results file is not used a task will be created for each image.

-## Configuring

-By default, the project is configured for the LibCrowds playbills site.
-However, alternative configurations can easily be created by making a copy of the [config](config) folder, editing the files contained within and providing the location of this custom config directory when running the scripts below.

-See [config/README.md](config/README.md) for more details about the various configuration files.

 ## Usage

 Install [Python](https://www.python.org/downloads/), and